-4.3.Printed supports
+5.2.Printed supports

-4.3.1.
+5.2.1.
 Postcard flyers

 Easy to distribute, postcard flyers provide information on printed material for face-to-face meetings at fairs, workshops and conferences.
 The format is also cost effective for each partner to print and maintain their own stocks to distribute individually to potential end-users and other stakeholders during the duration of the project.
-The support will give simple call to action to remain up to date over time and drive people towards IRIS social media channels.
-In a second phase, two additional language flyers will be produced according to need and demand.
+The support gives simple call to action to remain up to date over time and drive people towards IRIS social media channels.
+In a second phase, additional language flyers will be produced according to need and demand.
 This could be a language of IRIS member cities or to support actions in a specific target market.
+In month 12, a project level postcard, plus city branded and specific messaging have been created for two of the three lighthouse cities.